Desousak/react-jupyter-notebook/README.md

 import { KernelMessenger } from 'react-jupyter-notebook';

 class ExampleMessenger extends KernelMessenger {
-  constructor() {
-    // Init connection here
-    // Constructor is not passed any parameters
-  }

   get ready() {
     // Returns a promise which resolves when the kernel loads in initially return Promise.resolve();